platformio/platformio-docs/faq.rst

 Installation
 ~~~~~~~~~~~~

-Multiple PIO Cores in a system
+Multiple PlatformIO Cores in a system
-''''''''''''''''''''''''''''''
+'''''''''''''''''''''''''''''''''''''

 Multiple standalone :ref:`piocore` in a system could lead to the different
 issues.
-We highly recommend to keep one instance of PIO Core or use built-in
+We highly recommend to keep one instance of PlatformIO Core or use built-in
-PIO Core in :ref:`pioide`:
+PlatformIO Core in :ref:`pioide`:

 * :ref:`ide_atom` - ``Menu PlatformIO: Settings > PlatformIO IDE > Use built-in PlatformIO Core``
 * :ref:`ide_vscode` - :ref:`ide_vscode_settings` > Set ``platformio-ide.useBuiltinPIOCore`` to ``true``.

 Finally, if you have a standalone :ref:`piocore` in a system, please open system
-Terminal (not PlatformIO IDE Terminal) and uninstall obsolete PIO Core:
+Terminal (not PlatformIO IDE Terminal) and uninstall obsolete PlatformIO Core:

 .. code-block:: bash